 Dark Shadows Memories: 35th Anniversary Edition

-DARK SHADOWS MEMORIES is a colorful, picture-packed tribute to the legendary 1966 - 1971 Gothic ABC-TV daytime series Dark Shadows, that starred Jonathan Frid as tormented vampire Barnabas Collins.
+Now out of print, DARK SHADOWS MEMORIES was a colorful, picture-packed tribute to the legendary 1966 - 1971 Gothic ABC-TV daytime series Dark Shadows, that starred Jonathan Frid as tormented vampire Barnabas Collins.
 Launched June 27, 1966 by series creator Dan Curtis as a Gothic romance evoking the gloomy, storm-tossed milieu of the Brontë sisters, and later evolving into a supernatural blend of vampires, witches, leviathans, time travel and parallel universes, Dark Shadows was radically unlike any daytime soap.
 The series became a pop culture phenomenon in its time as the show that “every kid ran home from school to watch.”

-Today—celebrating its thirty-fifth anniversary—the show remains enormously popular with legions of fans who still hold annual conventions, and continues to attract new fans through primetime reruns of all 1,225 episodes on the SciFi Network.
+Today—celebrating its fiftieth anniversary—the show remains enormously popular with legions of fans who still hold annual conventions, and continues to attract new fans through reruns, streaming, and home video.

-The book, written by Dark Shadows actress Kathryn Leigh Scott (Maggie Evans and Josette duPrés), and edited by series archivist Jim Pierson, overflows with fascinating facts, anecdotes and trivia about Dark Shadows, along with dozens of never-before-published photographs.
-Alexandra Moltke Isles, who played Collinwood governess Victoria Winters, has written the Foreword.
+The book, written by Dark Shadows actress Kathryn Leigh Scott (Maggie Evans and Josette duPrés), and edited by series archivist Jim Pierson, overflowed with fascinating facts, anecdotes and trivia about Dark Shadows, along with dozens of never-before-published photographs.
+Alexandra Moltke Isles, who played Collinwood governess Victoria Winters, wrote the Foreword.